Our Team

 Policy expert in Health, Lifestyle Regulation and Medical Workforce Reform

 He holds an MBBS from Ladoke Akintola University of Technology (LAUTECH) and is a PhD researcher in the Neural Plasticity, Rehabilitation and Movement Dynamics Lab at the University of Utah, where his work focuses on neuromodulation for stroke recovery.
-Nicholas serves as an Academic Editor at PLOS ONE and is a co-founder of the Emerging Researchers Network, a platform supporting medical-student research across Africa.
+Nicholas is also a Scientific Collaborator at the Institute for Health Metrics and Evaluation (IHME) and has collaborated with researchers from Harvard, Johns Hopkins, and the University of Geneva.

 Odewale Abayomi